-- Hazardous to Health
+The Medication is Hazardous to Users’ Health

 Only after widespread use do the risks associated with some medications become evident.
-For example, according to WebMD, initial tests on phenylpropanolamine, a once-popular ingredient in weight loss drugs and decongestants, did not uncover the fact that it caused hemorrhages in the brain.
-If the FDA receives reports that a medication causes unexpected side effects, it will issue a recall.
+For example, according to the FDA, initial tests on phenylpropanolamine—a once-popular ingredient in weight-loss drugs and decongestants—did not uncover that it caused hemorrhagic stroke, or bleeding into the brain.

-- Poorly Packaged or Mislabeled
+Poorly Packaged or Mislabeled Medications

-If the FDA receives reports that patients are taking a drug incorrectly due to insufficient instructions, it will recall the medication.
+If the FDA receives reports that many patients are taking a drug incorrectly due to insufficient instructions, they may require clarifications, issue warnings, or recall the medication for updates.

-- Mismatched Drugs
+Mismatched Drugs and Packaging

-Though rare, the medication inside a drug package sometimes is not the correct medication.
-Before you take a new drug, find out what the pill looks like, and verify that the medication you received looks the same.
+This is more likely to occur in your local pharmacy, though—your pharmacist may fill the prescription with the wrong medication.
+Before you take a new drug, find out what the pill looks like, and verify that the medicine you received looks the same with each refill.

 For a free legal consultation, call 800-537-8185

-What Should I Do If My Drug Was Recalled?
+What Should I do If My Drug was Recalled?

-- Bring any of the recalled drugs back to your pharmacist;
+- Bring any of the recalled drugs back to your pharmacist.

 to find a Morris Bart office near you.